inspectordanno/2017_portfolio/_site/README.md

-# inspectordanno.github.io
-This is my portfolio website.
-It is still in progress.
-Thanks for checking it out and bearing with me!
+# This is my portfolio website.
+It's constantly updated with new projects, hazaah!